p/buildploy/README.md

 3. A configuration file informing buildploy of where the repositories are and how the project should be built.

-Configuration files are in YAML format and look like this:
+Configuration files can be in YAML or JSON format.
+YAML configuration files look like this:

 	src_repo: git@github.com:foo/foo.git
 	deploy_repo: git@github.com:foo/foo-deploy.git